 Minds work differently once an invitation to a formal social event is received.
 For women, a myriad of choices falls before them.
 Is my red dress ok?
 Will it clash with the event?
 Maybe I should go for the blue one, but damn I don’t have the shoes to match it.
 The pressures on a women’s outfit far out rank that of men.
 Just open any vanity Hollywood magazine and you will have critics dismantling everything from the hair- cut to the pedicure.
 Thankfully for men, before the invitation comes we know what we are going to wear.
 Wedding?
 Tuxedos will do.
 Ball?
 The tuxedo will do.
 Funeral?
 Hmm.. maybe I can get away with my tuxedo?
 Or perhaps just my black suit will do.
 For the shoes, why my trusty pair of fancy black oxfords that only see daylight when champagne is involved.
 The only real difficult decisions we make is our preferred accessory for the evening, a tie or a bow tie.

 With the dawn of the 2010s times are changing, and war has been declared.
 These strict rules of formality for men have been a blessing in disguise.
 Always black, Always white shirt, Neat combed hair.
 Our uniform liberated us from the ordeal of thinking up and buying a whole new outfit every time we go to some tedious art gallery opening.

 Times are always changing, the Duke of Wellington was once a social pariah for wearing trousers to a social event instead of the customary breeches, but we at Senszio will have your back.
-Whether you are going to hold homage to tradition of the classic black tux or you are feeling a bit more adventurous, our master tailors will make sure your outfit will always be a hit.
+Whether you are going to hold homage to tradition of the classic black tux, as seen in the photos above, or you are feeling a bit more adventurous, our master tailors will make sure your outfit will always be a hit.